blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 2. Login with username **demouser** and password **demo@pass123**.

-3. Launch an administrative PowerShell ISE session
+3. Launch an administrative PowerShell ISE session.

     ![The Windows Start menu with the PowerShell ISE tile highlighted, the More option highlighted from the menu and the Run as administrator option chosen.](images/2020-06-17-16-33-22.png "PowerShell ISE Run as administrator menu item.")